hyrumParamore/GithubPortfolio/README.md

 </a>

 <br></br>
-[Click here](https://github.com/hyrumParamore/ADDO-Demo.github.io) to view the link to the GitHub Repository instead of the ADDO Demo Page.
+[Click here](https://github.com/hyrumParamore/ADDO-Demo.github.io) to be taken to the GitHub Repository instead of the ADDO Demo Page.

 <br></br>